 Important: Certain Medications at No Cost

-Certain preventive medicines on Cigna’s ACA preventive drug list are covered under both the HDHP and Traditional Plan at no cost.
+Certain preventive medicines on UHC’s preventive drug list are covered under both the HDHP and ICHP at no cost.
 Examples: contraceptives, select vaccines, folic acid, and breast cancer prevention.
-For a complete list of medications covered under this list, visit the Cigna website.
+For a complete list of medications covered under this list, visit the UHC website.
 In addition, some diabetic supplies, such as needles, lancets, and test strips are available to members at no cost when purchased on the same day as injectable insulin.

 Covered by the HDHP?

-Don’t forget — certain other common medications for chronic conditions are covered the same as they are under the Traditional Plan.
+Don’t forget — certain other common medications for chronic conditions are covered the same as they are under the ICHP.
 Examples: antidepressants, medications for diabetes, high blood pressure, high cholesterol, osteoporosis, and respiratory conditions.
 Under the HDHP, plan coverage for certain medications will apply right away, even if you have not met the plan deductible yet.
-To view these medications, refer to myCigna.com and access the “Prescriptions” section.
-Find a participating pharmacy, check drug coverage, arrange for home delivery, and compare prices at Cigna.
+Find a participating pharmacy, check drug coverage, arrange for home delivery, and compare prices on the UHC website.

 High Deductible Health Plan (HDHP)

-The High Deductible Health Plan (HDHP) plan pairs low-premium, high-deductible coverage with a tax-free Health Savings Account (HSA) that helps you save money and plan ahead for future medical expenses.
+The HDHP pairs low-premium, high-deductible coverage with a tax-free Health Savings Account (HSA) that helps you save money and plan ahead for future medical expenses.
 This combination gives you more control over your money and rewards you for making healthy, cost-conscious choices.

 Higher Deductible, You’ve Got This